ENT & Audiology

 Common causes

-• Getting water, shampoo or soap into the ear canal causing irritation of the skin
+- Getting shampoo or soap into the ear canal can cause irritation of the skin.

-• Damage of the skin, trauma caused by cotton buds, scratching or fiddling with the ear
+- Damage of the ear skin, trauma caused by cotton buds, scratching or fiddling with the ear.

-• Avoid getting water, soap or shampoo in the ear when having a bath or shower.
-Place a cotton wool coated with Vaseline in the ear bowl to prevent water entering the ear.
+- To avoid getting water, soap or shampoo in the ear when having a bath or shower, place a cotton wool coated with Vaseline in the ear bowl to prevent water entering the ear.
 Do not push the cotton wool down into the canal.

 Treatment

 Your GP may refer you to a specialist for further advice if symptoms are severe or they have failed to respond to treatment.
-The ear specialist will offer a treatment of choice based on clinical judgement.
+The treatment choice may include antiseptic, antibiotic or antifungal eardrops, steroids drops or a combination of them.

-Water precautions are paramount in the management of otitits externa.
+Water precautions are paramount in the management of otitis externa to prevent infections caused by waterborne germs.

 Regular ear care